Penn State - Human Resources

 This policy provides the criteria for eligibility and privileges of Emeritus Status.

-Emeritus Status is a privilege, not a right, given in recognition of meritorious service to The Pennsylvania State University.
+Emeritus Status is a privilege, not a right, and is given in recognition of sustained meritorious academic service to The Pennsylvania State University.

 The President may approve or disapprove the award of Emeritus Status apart from the normal eligibility criteria described above, and will notify the Board of Trustees' Subcommittee on Human Resources in such circumstances.

-Emeritus Status is awarded by the President after reviewing any action by the appropriate officer.
+Emeritus Status is awarded by the President after reviewing any request from a dean, chancellor, or academic vice president.
 Emeritus Status may be awarded to the President by the Board of Trustees.

 A letter and a certificate are sent by the President to each individual awarded Emeritus Status.
-Copies of these letters are sent to the appropriate dean or administrative officer.
+Copies of these letters are sent to the appropriate dean, chancellor, or academic vice president.

-The following privileges are available to a recipient of Emeritus Status*:
+The following privileges are available to a recipient of Emeritus Status in addition to the privileges accorded all retirees*:

-Office or laboratory space will be assigned as appropriate to an emeritus faculty member by the home academic department or college in accordance with space available, the emeritus faculty member's productivity and contributions to the teaching and research programs, and policies of the individual units regarding space assignments.
+Office or laboratory space will be assigned as appropriate to an emeritus faculty member by the home academic department or college in accordance with space available, the emeritus faculty member's productivity and contributions to teaching and research, and policies of the individual units regarding space assignments.

 *Note: The eligibility requirements for the award of Emeritus Status are not intended to supersede the eligibility requirements of HR54, Continuation of Group Insurance After Age 60, Age 65, and After Retirement or Death.
 The specific eligibility requirements of HR54 must be met in order to qualify for the benefits outlined in that policy.